Argyrodite: Argyrodite-type material

-With x between 0 and 1, B denoting either phosphor or arsenic, Ch for sulfur or selenium and X for chlorine, bromine or iodine.
+With x between 0 and 1, B denoting either phosphorus or arsenic, Ch for sulfur or selenium and X for chlorine, bromine or iodine.
 However, other forms exist and can be grouped into three main categories, halogen-based argyrodites, halogen-based argyrodites doped with additional semi-metal or metal components and halogen-free argyrodites based on Li, P, S along with a semi-metal.